-Figure 5.
-NXP Sensor Fusion Toolbox for Android basic functions
+Figure 5: NXP Sensor Fusion Toolbox for Android basic functions

 NXP Sensor Fusion Toolbox for Windows

 The Sensor Fusion Toolbox includes an equivalent version of the software for Windows.
 For download and training links, visit nxp.com/sensorfusion.

 Note: Be sure you have downloaded the NXP Sensor Fusion Toolbox for Windows build date 23 June 2016 or later.